Why should your company use an outsourced controller from Paro?

-Your Paro professional will need to know specifics about your financial processes, including your accounting and invoicing systems, payroll, payables and receivables, whether you use enterprise resource planning (ERP) software, and anything that may be unusual or particular to your business or industry.
+Your Paro professional will need to know specifics about your financial processes, including your accounting and invoicing systems, payroll, payables and receivables, whether you use enterprise resource planning (ERP) software and anything that may be unusual or particular to your business or industry.

 Once the controller has all of this information, you can discuss it in more detail during the introductory call.
 Your Paro professional can now ask you more specific questions on your operations based on the general outline you have provided.
-You should also discuss a timeline for completing each step of the ramp-up process, and address any items you would like the controller to prioritize.
+You should also discuss a timeline for completing each step of the ramp-up process and address any items you would like the controller to prioritize.
 Also, depending on the client and the complexity of the operation, if an on-site visit seems beneficial, your Paro controller can fly out to work with you and your team for a few days.

-What are possible road blocks?
+What are possible roadblocks?

-At this point, the ramp-up process should proceed quickly and painlessly, as long as the client hands over access to requested information in a timely manner.
+At this point, the ramp-up process should proceed quickly and painlessly, as long as the client hands over access to the requested information in a timely manner.
 Also, once the Paro controller begins to assemble and streamline your financial information, and deliver statements, cash flow analyses, payable and receivable reports, and so on, it is important to give feedback to make sure the controller is providing all of the deliverables you are looking for.
 Depending on what you want, this will be an ongoing process; however, the rewards are worth it.

 Leave the number crunching to us

 On-boarding a Paro controller is designed to be a smooth and efficient process—so much so that you’ll soon forget you ever had any reservations about pulling the trigger.
 And two months in, you will no longer need to perform the many duties that the outsourced controller will have taken over.
 The impact on your day-to-day business life will be substantial.
-You’ll have more time to plan for growth and improvement, to engage and energize your staff, and to tackle the projects you’re truly interested in.
+You’ll have more time to plan for growth and improvement, engage and energize your staff, and to tackle the projects you’re truly interested in.
 And whenever you need it, you’ll have thorough and reliable financial information right at your fingertips.